Revisiting Few-Shot Learning from a Causal Perspective: Causal Interpretation

-where $z=f(x)$, $c \in C = \{c_1, \dots, c_N\}$ and $P(y|c,z)P(c) = a(z,\mu(c))y_{c}$.
+where $z=f(x)$, $ C = \{c_1, \dots, c_N\}$, and $P(z|x)=1$.

-\subsection{Interpretation for CLIP/Tip-Adapter}
+\subsubsection{Interpretation for CLIP/Tip-Adapter}

-In CLIP-Adapter~\cite{gao2021clip}, the representation $f(x)$ of an example $x$ is generated by a pre-trained CLIP visual encoder $f$.
-CLIP-Adapter freezes the CLIP backbone and explore the relationship between the representation $f(x)$ and textual representations $W_t$.
+CLIP-Adapter~\cite{gao2021clip} further utilizes the relationship between the visual and textual representations, which learns the classification model with natural language supervision.

+Given a test example $x$, $f(x) \in \mathbb{R}^{1 \times D}$ is the visual representation extracted by the visual encoder, where $D$ is the dimension of $f(x)$.
+Let $W \in \mathbb{R}^{N \times D}$ be textual representations generated by embedding the descriptions/names of the classes.
+Each $w_j \in W$ ($j=1,\cdots,N$) represents one class.
 The logits of CLIP-Adapter(\textbf{Eq.
-(2)} in ~\cite{zhang2021tip}) can be rephrased as follows:
+(2)} in ~\cite{zhang2022tip}) can be rephrased as follows: